← Back to Characters

 Kharan Khatan

-Contemporary accounts describe him as very tall and lean, with dark, wool-like hair and eyes that reflected pure darkness.
-He was regarded as the embodiment of free will—ruling not by honor, but inevitability.
-His plan was the only one that could buy time, and so he ruled.
+The blockade of Kharan's Gulf was his final act of defiance.
+He fortified the inlet, consolidated the remnant fleets, and held the position long enough that the geography itself became synonymous with what he had done there.
+Contemporary accounts describe him as very tall and lean, with dark wool-like hair and eyes that reflected pure darkness.
+He was regarded as the embodiment of free will, ruling not by honor or loyalty but by the certainty that he was the only option left.
 There is no account of his death.
-He could have died at sea, or old and in peace.
+He could have died at sea or old and at peace.
+Nobody knows.

-Kharan’s legacy survives in few places: the name of the Gulf, scattered accounts, and the rare bloodlines that still carry his name.
-Even generations later, his descendants endure the weight of that lineage as a stigma that outlasted the ruins and reign.
-Although he has been gone for many millennia, most of his descendants deny any relation to him as their ancestor.
+His legacy survives in few places: the name of the Gulf, scattered accounts in archives that predate the relay system, and the rare bloodlines that still carry his surname.
+Even generations later his descendants endure the weight of that lineage as a stigma that outlasted the ruins and the reign.
+Most of them deny the relation.
+The Children of Kharan, the modern contractor faction that operates out of the Gulf, took their name from his legacy whether his actual descendants wanted them to or not.

 About Vesselborn